corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/key-concepts.md

 The P2P Layer allows an identity to establish a communication session with another identity on an [application network](#application-networks)at their published address, regardless of whether they reside in the same or different [clusters](#clusters).
 It manages the lifecycle, link establishment, connection recovery, back pressure, caching, heart beating, transmission, message chunking, etc., for communications intended to flow between identities.
 It has two primary components; the Gateway and Link Manager.

-{{< note >}}
-The P2P Layer is not officially exposed to CorDapp Developers to access natively in this Developer Preview of Corda 5 and so its implementation in CorDapps is not currently supported.
-Support will be available in a future release as there is great value in an end-to-end authenticated messaging system that can multiplex thousands of messages whilst remaining HA and secure and also embodying a strong identity model.
-{{< /note >}}

 ### Flow Layer

 The Flow Layer expands the capabilities of the P2P Layer with the introduction of the flow framework.